SkuVault is happy to officially announce the launch of our Lots, FIFO, and FEFO features. Each feature is beneficial to the following industries:

 Lots, FIFO, and FEFO work well together, but can also be used independently of one another.
 If any of this sounds useful for your business model, continue reading.

 What it is: Lots is the process of sorting inventory based on expiration date or by when a product was received.
+By filtering lots by expiration date, you’ll be making sure your products are being picked based on what expires first.

 How it works: When a purchase order is received, assign a Lot number to it to track when an order came in and what happened with items in a lot, including who, what, and why of its journey.